 Most kids groan when its time to learn writing.
 But when kids actually like what they are learning, it is just plain easier to teach.
 I am happy, they are happy, and we come out of the lesson with a positive experience.
 Kids learn best in an environment that is stress-free, fun, and allows for creativity and learning choice.

 WriteShop Primary is filled with engaging learning opportunities and open-ended projects.
-The activities are centered around hands-on learning that introduces the steps of the writing process through books, crafts, and games – right up my daughter’s alley.
+The activities center around hands-on learning.
+Each activity introduces the steps of the writing process through books, crafts, and games – right up my daughter’s alley.

 But it’s not all fun and games (even though it may seem like it to the kids).
-The focus for the level C program is on the writing process, so I know that my daughter will have a solid foundation when it’s time to move up.
-We will work through the process of planning, writing, and editing – skills she will use throughout her education – and who knows with this one, maybe later in her career, ha!
+The focus for the level C program is on the writing process.
+I know that my daughter will have a solid foundation when it’s time to move up.
+We will work through the process of planning, writing, and editing – skills she will use throughout her education.
+And who knows with this one, maybe later in her career, ha!

 WriteShop Primary understands that writing can be deeply personal and that it can be crushing for kids to get criticism – especially with younger kids.
 As a result, the program focuses on providing guidance and positive support to help your child grow as a writer without killing her confidence.